Where are our grads now? Q & A with grad Jessica Newmarch

 ► NOW Senior Event Coordinator with GEMS Event Management (congrats Jess)

-Let’s find out how she fared while studying and how she made the transition from one career to another.
+Let’s find out how Jessica fared while studying and how she made the transition from a career in hospitality to a career in event management.

 Why event management?